jjustinyyang/cse15l-lab-reports/report4/lab-report-4.md

 ---
 Clone the repository I forked using command line: `git clone git@github.com:jjustinyyang/lab7.git`.

-Again, with the set up I did in lab, I can
+Again, with the set up I did in lab, I can clone the fork using `ssh`.
+The set up allows me to create a new SSH private key for accessing Github from my ieng6 account, which lets me commit and push my code later easier.

 ![Image](clone_repo.png)